 Clarity Grade - While color and size are in some cases visible to the naked eye, clarity is less so.
 Diamond clarity refers to flaws, both internal and external, within the diamond.
 The more flawless a diamond, the more expensive it is.
 Clarity is graded on a scale beginning with Flawless, Internally Flawless, VVS1 or VVS2 (Very Very Slightly Included), VS1 or VS2 (Very Slightly Included), SI1 or SI2 (Slightly Included), and I1, I2 or I3 (Included).

 Cut Grade - Only the eye of an expert can really determine a stone’s cut grade.
 Cut grade refers to how well the raw diamond was cut to give you the final product you have now.
 The scale ranges from Excellent to Poor (with Very Good, Good, and Fair in between) and is based on a range of factors like polish, symmetry, weight, durability, and scintillation.

-While you will often see pre-owned diamond jewelry for sale, rarely will you find jewelry from famous brands such as Tiffany & Co., Cartier, or Chopard.
+While you will often see pre-owned diamond jewelry for sale, rarely will you find jewelry from famous brands such as Tiffany & Co., Cartier, Graff, Buccellati, or Chopard.
 So when items from recognized brands do come up for sale, they can often fetch much higher prices than similar items without the brand name.
-There are two main reasons for this, the first being that brands like Van Cleef & Arpels have maintained there popularity for more than a century, setting the standard for excellence and quality in jewelry.
+There are two main reasons for this, the first being that brands like Van Cleef & Arpels or Louis Vuitton have maintained their popularity for more than a century, setting the standard for excellence and quality in jewelry.
 That standard of excellence extends to the diamonds themselves, which are always of exceptional quality.